kunhwiko/concepts/systems/Kubernetes/4-network.md

 ##### Pod to Pod Networking via Queues
 ```
 Pod to Pod Networking via Queues
-   a) Containers can listen or respond to messages, perform actions, post progress status via queues
+   a) Containers can listen or respond to messages, perform actions, post progress status via queues.
    b) Queues decouple the need to know about IP addresses.
    c) Easy to keep track of progress by monitoring the queue, and great for large scale systems.
    d) Easy to add or remove listeners.